This article helps you overcome the fear of missing out by helping you understand how FOMO is generated and provides 10 tips to beat it.

 Fraudsters love FOMO because they can use it to peddle secret knowledge or methods.
 Con artists use FOMO to market “beat stock market methods” based on the “secret knowledge” they claim wealthy investors possess.

 Fear of Missing Out is a universal emotion that affects everybody.
-ADWEEK estimates that 56% of Social Media Users and 69% of Millennials, people aged 25-40, admit to suffering from FOMO.
+ADWEEK estimates that 56% of Social Media Users and 69% of Millennials aged 25-40 admit suffering from FOMO.

 FOMO will strike all investors at some point.
-An investor who claims he or she is immune to FOMO is a liar.
+An investor who claims to be immune to FOMO is a liar.

-Investors need to learn to control FOMO because it leads to reckless and irrational decision-making.
+Investors must learn to control FOMO because it leads to reckless and irrational decision-making.
 Brokers, fraudsters, and marketers understand the power of FOMO and use it to take investors’ money.

 Brokers encourage FOMO because they make money when investors trade.
 Brokers do not care if the investor makes money because they collect fees whenever a person buys or sells a stock.
 The more stocks a person buys or sells, the more money the brokerage makes.

-Digital technology makes the situation worse because engineers design investment apps, such as Robinhood and the Cash App, to encourage FOMO.
-Robinhood encourages reckless decision-making and mindless trading, critics such as Matt Taibbi allege.
+Digital technology worsens the situation because engineers design investment apps like Robinhood and the Cash App to encourage FOMO.
+Critics such as Matt Taibbi allege that Robinhood encourages reckless decision-making and mindless trading.

 Investors need to understand FOMO because today’s marketplace thrives on FOMO.
 No investor is immune to FOMO, but you can become resistant to Fear of Missing Out.
-The best investors understand that FOMO is a constant threat everybody must manage every day.
+The best investors understand that FOMO is a constant threat everybody must manage daily.

 The good news is that you can teach yourself how to manage FOMO.
 Many hacks can help you control FOMO and keep it out of your decision-making.

-By far, the best way to avoid FOMO in stocks is to create an investing strategy, turn it into a plan, and stick to the plan.
-The most successful investors, whether fund managers or individual investors have a trading strategy.
+The best way to avoid FOMO in stocks is to create an investing strategy, turn it into a plan, and stick to it.
+The most successful investors, whether fund managers or individual investors, have a trading strategy.

-Once you have a plan that you believe in, preferably one that is back-tested to stand the test of time, you can implement the plan and build out your stock portfolio.
+Once you have a plan you believe in, preferably one back-tested to stand the test of time, you can implement the plan and build out your stock portfolio.
 Once you do this, you will have peace of mind that reduces your fear of missing out.

 You want to be a successful stock investor but don’t know where to start.